 The practice of medicine relies heavily upon the information obtained through performing clinical laboratory tests.
 Laboratory testing plays a critical role in the detection, diagnosis and treatment of disease.
 More than 80 percent of a physician's decisions regarding a patient's diagnosis and treatment are based on laboratory test results.
-The role of the Medical Laboratory Scientist (also known as a Medical Technologist or Clinical Laboratory Scientist) (MLS/MT/CLS) is to ensure the accuracy and validity of these test results.
+The role of the medical laboratory scientist is to ensure the accuracy and validity of these test results.

 The MLS uses complex biomedical instruments, often interfaced with computers, to analyze blood, body fluids and tissues.
 These lab professionals monitor quality of laboratory results, recognize testing errors, and detect and correct problems that may occur during the testing process.
 They help research and develop new methods for testing and evaluate new instruments.
 They may be involved with teaching other health care professionals and training laboratory staff.
 Some may become supervisors, giving guidance and direction to both technical and support personnel.
 Others may choose to become managers, taking responsibility for budgeting, staffing, productivity, quality management, problem resolution, planning and more.